sandyawijayaa/pacman/README.md

 # pacman

-Class project from CS61B: Data Structures, taken in Spring 2022.
+Class project from CS188: Introduction to Artifical Intelligence, taken in Fall 2022.

 This project involved applying complex search algorithms to Pacman, allowing the agent to find paths through his maze world to reach a particular location and to collect food efficiently.
 Some specific algorithms used are Minimax, Alpha-Beta pruning, Expectimax, Uniform Cost Search or Greedy Best-First Search.